geocommunity/blog_website/content/post/2022-02-23-raster-analysis/index.en.markdown

 ![](https://rspatial.org/terra/_images/sphere.png)
 Image reference: https://rspatial.org/terra/

 To get location using an angular CRS, we require a pair of coordinates and a reference datum; a model of the shape of the earth.
-WGS84 is probably most widely used global datum, where GDA94 / 2020 are commonly used Australian datums.
+WGS84 is probably the most widely used global datum, where GDA94 / 2020 are commonly used Australian datums.

-Projected CRS - here, angular CRS have been converted to a Cartesian system, making it is easier to make maps and calculate area etc. These require a projection, a datum and a set of parameters.
+Projected coordinate reference system - here, angular coordinates have been converted to a Cartesian system, making it is easier to make maps and calculate area etc. These require a projection, a datum and a set of parameters.
 Projections include Mercator, UTM and Lambert.

 **Defining a CRS in Terra**

-Terra recommends the use of EPSG database, as PROJ.4 is no longer fully supported.
+Terra recommends using the EPSG database, as PROJ.4 is no longer fully supported.

 To look up an EPSG code, go to https://epsg.org/ and find your CRS.